Trooping the Colour: Foot Guards, including Escort to the Colour (No. 1 Guard)

 Nos.
-1–6 Guards – six companies of Foot Guards, each comprising 3 officers and 71 other ranks – line two sides of the perimeter of Horse Guards Parade in an extended "L" shape.
-This recalls the defensive formation known as the "hollow square."
+1–6 Guards: six companies of Foot Guards, each comprising three officers (Major or Captain, two Subalterns) and seventy-one other ranks, line two sides of the perimeter of Horse Guards Parade in an extended 'L' shape.
+This recalls the defensive formation known as the 'hollow square'.

-All six companies are collectively commanded as "Guards..." and individually by company number, e.g., "No. 3 Guard..."
+All six companies are collectively commanded as 'Guards...', and individually by company number, e.g., 'No. 3 Guard...'.
 Up to eight Guards have taken part, the number varying over the years.
-The most Guards ever seen on parade was 11, as seen on the 1919 parade held in Hyde Park.
+The most Guards ever seen on parade was eleven, as seen on the 1919 parade held in Hyde Park.

 The battalion trooping its colour in any given year is No. 1 Guard.
 During the parade, they are referred to as 'Escort FOR the Colour' (and, once they have collected their colour during the ceremony, as 'Escort TO the Colour').
 At the outset, the colour is held by the Colour Party – a colour sergeant and two other guardsmen of No. 1 Guard, standing well-spaced on the northern side of Horse Guards Parade.
 Once obtained by the Regimental Sergeant Major of No. 1 Guard, the colour is borne through the ranks of Nos.
 2–6 Guards by an Ensign of No. 1 Guard.

 Mounted troops and Sovereign's Escort

 Mounted band of the Household Cavalry at Trooping the Colour 2007.
 The rider of the piebald (black-and-white) drum horse, working the reins with his feet, crosses drumsticks above his head in salute.

-Lining the edge of St. James's Park are the King's Troop, Royal Horse Artillery and the Household Cavalry Mounted Regiment – the Life Guards and the Blues and Royals.
+Lining the edge of St. James's Park are the King's Troop, Royal Horse Artillery and the Household Cavalry Mounted Regiment; the Life Guards and the Blues and Royals.

-In the Royal Procession, the Household Cavalry are termed "Sovereign's Escort".
+In the Royal Procession, the Household Cavalry are termed 'Sovereign's Escort'.
 Two divisions ride before the King mounted on horseback and two behind, and the Life Guards and the Blues and Royals alternate these positions each year.

 Commanding officers and parade coordination

 Three mounted officers drawn from No. 1 Guard give drill commands during the parade.
-The most senior is the Field Officer in Brigade Waiting (rank of Lieutenant Colonel), assisted by the Major of the Parade.
-The Field Officer occupies a central position on the parade ground.
-The third mounted officer is the Adjutant.
+The most senior is the Field Officer in Brigade Waiting (rank of Lieutenant Colonel), occupying a central position on the parade ground.
+He is assisted by the Major of the Parade, who is positioned by No. 1 Guard, and the Adjutant, positioned by No. 6 Guard.

 The Garrison Sergeant Major of London District, who is not mounted, coordinates the whole event on the parade ground and the approach road from The Mall.